craftingcity/RollHighOrDie/Character Rules/Defenses.md

 ###### Damage Resistance (DR)
 Typed Damage Resistance is your resistance to harm caused by that Damage Type.
 True Damage Resistance is your resistance to any and all harm.

-If you have both True and Typed Damage Resistance, apply yout
+If you have both True and Typed Damage Resistance, apply your True Damage Resistance first, then your Typed Damage Resistance if applicable.

 When you would take Damage, if you have Typed Damage Resistance of that Damage Type, you reduce the Damage you would take by your current Damage Resistance of that Damage Type.